AdobeDocs/experience-manager-learn.en/help/foundation/security/understand-cross-origin-resource-sharing.md

 Remember to **restart the web server application** after making changes to the `dispatcher.any` file.

-It is likely clearing the cache entirely will be required to ensure the headers are appropriately cached on the next request after a `/cache/headers` configuration update.
+It is likely clearing the cache entirely is required to ensure the headers are appropriately cached on the next request after a `/cache/headers` configuration update.

 ## Troubleshooting CORS